anime-dl/anime-downloader/README.md

 - Download or stream any episode or episode range of any anime.
 - Specify the quality you want to stream or download.
 - Search and download.
-(Only 9anime)
 - Save yourselves from those malicious ads.
 - Add any anime to your watch list using `anime watch` and let anime downloader take care of everything for you.
+- Download using external downloader ([aria2](https://aria2.github.io/) recommended).
 - Configurable using `config.json`.
 See [doc](https://github.com/vn-ki/anime-downloader/wiki/Config).

 ## Supported Sites